My flock is enrolled in the Scrapie Free Certification Program (SFCP) - Export Category - Enrolled: 2012-10-30 - Status: 2012-10-30

 Handmade Items For Sale

-Our first item handmade using 100% Babydoll Southdown wool is now available.
+Unique, one-of-a-kind, handmade items using 100% Babydoll Southdown wool are now available.
 Click on the link above to be directed to the page and check back often to view additional handmade items.

 Accepting Reservations for Spring 2015 Lambs